-- Start a web browser. - 2.
-Enter fritz.box in the address field. - 3.
-Select the "Home Network / Storage (NAS)" menu. - Configure the access rights and password protection for the USB mass storage devices on the "Security" page.
+- Start a web browser.

+- 2. Enter fritz.box in the address field.

+- 3. Select the "Home Network / Storage (NAS)" menu.

+- 4. Select the "Security" tab.

+5. Configure the access rights and password protection for the USB mass storage devices.

 The access rights and password are are not enabled if the USB remote connection is enabled for all USB storage devices